Kloudless/meeting-scheduler/README.md

     - An object to specify the behavior after an event is scheduler, available
       options:
       - `showResult`: _Optional (default: true)_: Boolean
-        If true, a result page would be displayed.
-Otherwise, the scheduler is destroyed, you will need to use the [schedule](#confirmschedule) event to catch the result.
+        If true, a result page will be displayed.
+Otherwise, the scheduler is destroyed, you will need to use the [schedule](#schedule) event to catch the result.
       - `actions`: _Optional (default: ['close'])_: Array
-        A list of available actions for users to choose, supported actions:
+        A list of available actions for users to choose from.
+Supported actions
+        include:
-        - `'close'`: Close and destroy the scheduler
+        - `'close'`: Close and destroy the scheduler.

 __Note__: You must specify either `setup` or `schedule` to launch the Meeting Scheduler.